Evidence

 These resources can help you build evaluation into your policy making.

-A senior leaders’ round table was held with Professor Paul Cairney, University of Stirling, in October 2018 on Maximising Collaboration between Public Servants and Academics in Evidence-based Policy Making.
+A senior leaders’ round table with Professor Paul Cairney, University of Stirling.

-The BetterEvaluation website has a range of methods and approaches to evaluation that may help you to plan, design, oversee and use an evaluation.
+A range of methods and approaches that may help you to plan, design, oversee and use an evaluation.

-The Policy Skills Framework can also help you to assess your skills or those of your team in relation to using ‘Evidence, insights and evaluation’ to support analysis.
+The Framework can help you assess your skills or those of your team in relation to using ‘Evidence and Insights' and 'Monitoring and Evaluation’ to support analysis.